Franciszek Dachtera: War

 In August 1939 he was mobilized as a chaplain to the 62nd Wielkopolska Infantry Regiment in Bydgoszcz.
 During the Battle of the Bzura he was taken prisoner by the Nazis, and was a prisoner in Oflag IX C Rotenburg starting on 10 December 1939.
 In April 1940 he was stripped of status as a POW and taken to Buchenwald concentration camp, where he arrived on 25 April 1940, then in July 1942 he was sent to Dachau.
 Despite his suffering, he remained faithful and maintained a cheerful demeanor, earning the nickname Cherubnik.
 In December 1942 he was selected for cruel medical experiments done by war criminal Claus Schilling.
 He was intentionally infected with malaria and not given treatment, resulting in him suffering from jaundice, liver failure, spleen failure, and severe pain.
-Greatly weakened by the experiments, he died on 22 August 1944, probably from a lethal injection.
+Greatly weakened by the experiments, he died on 22 August 1944, likely from a lethal injection.
 His body was burned in the crematorium.